-Choose the RSTR function to reset the SimplyVAV controller to the original configuration and settings.
-Use it also to change the units of measure to display on a SimplyVAV sensor.
-There are two versions of the application program in the controller.
+Use the RSTR function to do the following:

+- Reset the SimplyVAV controller to the original configuration and settings. - Change the temperature scale that displays on the SimplyVAV sensor. - Change the temperature scale that displays on a SimplyVAV sensor back to the factory default.

+There are two versions of the units of measure application in the controller.

-- The Metric version displays temperature in Celsius and uses metric values for units of measure. - The English version displays temperature in Fahrenheit and uses English values for units of measure.
+- The ENGLISH version displays temperature in degrees Fahrenheit. - The METRIC version displays temperature in degrees Celsius.